ederchristian/startse-in-the-world/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Commands

+- `dev`: runs your application on `localhost:3000`
+- `start`: starts a simple server with the build production code
+- `build`: creates the production build version
+- `lint`: runs the linter in all components and pages
+- `test`: runs Jest to test all components and pages
+- `test:watch`: runs jest in watch mode

 ## Learn More